katarinatikka-cloud/conceptualising-an-algorithm_P1/algorithm.md

     SORT finalList BY fiber DESCENDING
 END IF

-//Show popupbox (with brand information when clicking on object in list of suggested cereals)// FUNCTION showPopupbox(cereal)
+//Show popupbox (with brand information when clicking on object in list of suggested cereals) FUNCTION showPopupbox(cereal)
 FUNCTION closePopupbox()
-Write “For more information about the cereal please click on cereal of interest” FOR each cereal IN finalList ADD popup box
+Write “Here are your final results.
+For more information about the cereal please click on cereal of interest” FOR each cereal IN finalList
-    Write in popup box cereal.name, cereal.type, cereal.calories, cereal.sugar, cereal.fiber
+    ADD popup
+    WRITE cereal.name
+    Write in popup box cereal.name "-" cereal.mnf "Calories per 100g:" cereal.calories "Protein(g) per 100g:" cereal.protein "Fat (g) per 100g: cereal.fat "Sodium (mg) per 100g:" cereal.sodium "Fiber (g) per 100g:" cereal.fiber "Carbohydrates (g) per 100g:" cereal.carbo "Sugar (g) per 100g:" cereal.sugar "Potassium (mg) per 100g" cereal.potass
-WAIT for user to click a cereal = READ clickCereal WAIT for user to close a popupbox = READ clickX
+    WAIT for user to click a cereal.name = READ clickCereal WAIT for user to close a popupbox = READ clickX
     IF clickCereal = DISPLAY related popupbox THEN
     IF clickX = CLOSE popupbox
     ELSE don’t show popupbox

-RETURN to finalist
-END FOR

-//This is the final output.
-This is where we decide what information to pull from our dataset and post to the user.
-Currently it's only attributes we've asked about
-Write "Here are your best matches!"
-FOR each cereal IN finalList
-    Write cereal.name, cereal.type, cereal.calories, cereal.sugar, cereal.fiber
 END FOR